Amazon in talks to buy MGM movie studio: The Information

-Amazon.com Inc (AMZN.O) is in talks to acquire the iconic U.S. movie studio MGM, The Information reported on Monday, citing a person familiar with the matter.
+(Reuters) - Amazon.com Inc is in talks to acquire the iconic U.S. movie studio MGM, The Information reported on Monday, citing a person familiar with the matter.

 The status of Amazon’s discussions with MGM is unclear and it is possible no deal may result, the report said.